-54. The Expert Mechanism has previously described indigenous peoples' cultures as including tangible and intangible manifestations of their ways of life, achievements and creativity.
+- 54. The Expert Mechanism has previously described indigenous peoples' cultures as including tangible and intangible manifestations of their ways of life, achievements and creativity.
 They are expressions of their self-determination and of their spiritual and physical relationships with their lands, territories and resources.
 Indigenous culture is a holistic concept based on common material and spiritual values and includes distinctive manifestations in language, spirituality, membership, arts, literature, traditional knowledge, customs, rituals, ceremonies, methods of production, festive events, music, sports and traditional games, behaviour, habits, tools, shelter, clothing, economic activities, morals, value systems, world views, laws and activities, such as hunting, fishing, trapping and gathering.
 The preservation of linguistic and cultural diversity, as well as the preservation of traditional, indigenous knowledge and biological biodiversity, can only be achieved by guaranteeing the right to self-determination of indigenous peoples.
-130
+The preservation of indigenous peoples. - 55.
+There is some evidence of indigenous communities mobilizing to revitalize cultural practices.
+In Australia, "birthing on country" initiatives seek to promote maternal and newborn health and well-being through cultural practices that were strengthened over thousands of generations and have only relatively recently been disrupted by non-indigenous intervention.130 In Ecuador, to conserve indigenous peoples agrobiodiversity, 22 seed houses have been set up to produce and conserve genetic material linked to the customs and